hassaan-munir/Credit-Scoring-Model/README.md

 ## Key Results

 The **Random Forest Classifier** consistently demonstrated the most robust performance among the models tested.
-It achieved an accuracy of approximately **[Apni best accuracy yahan likho, maslan 85-90%]** on the test set, showing strong capability in predicting loan default status.
+It achieved an accuracy of approximately **[92%]** on the test set, showing strong capability in predicting loan default status.
 The model effectively balanced precision and recall across both classes.

 ## Technologies Used